 Transfer switches isolate the circuits supplied by the generator and prevent backfeeding – inadvertently energizing circuits in both systems.
 SVEC has approved the GenerLink™ transfer switch.

 Backfeeding can most commonly occur when a generator is connected directly to the electric panel or circuit in a home.
 Feeding power back into the utility system during an outage will energize the transformer serving the house and could pose a serious threat to service and tree crews working to restore power in the area who may not know they are working with an energized line.

-If you desire to obtain a transfer switch for residential use, the cooperative has approved a meter socket based transfer switch by GenerLink: model number MA23-N or S. Purchase the transfer switch through GenerLink and contact the cooperative to schedule installation at no charge.
-GenerLink can be reached at (800) 886-3837.
+If you desire to obtain a transfer switch for residential use, the cooperative has approved a meter socket based transfer switch by GenerLink: model number MA23-N or S. Purchase the transfer switch through GenerLink (800-886-3837) and the cooperative will install it, for free.